phaethonp/we-ai/intro.md

 ### --> Build Solutions and services:
 **Connect Your Project to AI;** <br>
-Our team is developing a solution to link every property development to AI-Platform.
-What you get:<br><br>
+Our team is developing a solution to link a property development to AI-Platform.
+Our framework enables the a composition of three core products:<br><br>
-**1. a Communications Hub:** Streamline communications, messages, and emails.
+**1. Communications Hub:** Streamline communications, messages, and emails.
 Bring contractors, suppliers, design, and legal, all in the same place<br>
 Access real-time AI-generated insights and recommendations.<br><br>
 **2. Discover and load data.
 Transforn raw data into a knowledge base**<br>
 Gather, organize, and structure data to create a comprehensive knowledge base.<br><br>